Registered voters can vote by absentee ballot for any of the following reasons:

 Step 1: Obtain and submit an application

 - Applications are available at the Town Clerk’s Office in Town Hall or can be downloaded from the Connecticut Secretary of State Website at: CT.gov/Voter-Information/Absentee-Voting

 - Mail or drop off your completed application to the Town Clerk’s office.

-- Beginning on October 1st, the Town Clerk will process your application, and send you an absentee ballot with a postage-paid return envelope.
+- The Town Clerk will process your application, and send you an absentee ballot with a postage-paid return envelope.

 - If you have any questions contact the Town Clerk at (860) 673-6789 x2 or email@example.com

 STEP 2: VOTE – Fill out your absentee ballot

 - SIGN AND SEAL the inner envelope (envelope B)

 - Mark your ballot carefully.
 Completely fill in the bubble next to your candidate’s name